Virginia Bottomley: Personal life

 Bottomley is involved with charitable and academic bodies in addition to business.
 She was on the founding Council of the University of the Arts, London.
 She was a Council Member of the Ditchley Foundation and was President of Farnham Castle, Centre for International Briefing.
 From 2000 until May 2012 she sat on the Supervisory Board of Akzo Nobel, taking over Courtaulds and then ICI.
 She was a non-executive director of Bupa, a healthcare company.
 She was on the Advisory Council of the International Chamber of Commerce UK (ICC UK) and the Judge School of Management, Cambridge.
 Bottomley has been a trustee and is a fellow of the Industry and Parliament Trust.
 She was National President of the Abbeyfield Society and a Vice-Patron of Carers and of Cruse Bereavement Care.
 She was a lay canon of Guildford Cathedral, and a Freeman of the City of London.

-In 2006, she was elected and installed as Chancellor of the University of Hull, succeeding Lord Armstrong of Ilminster in April 2006.
-She was also appointed a Deputy Lieutenant of Surrey on 22 March of that year and Sheriff of Hull since 2013.
+In 2006, she was elected and installed as Chancellor of the University of Hull, succeeding Lord Armstrong of Ilminster in April 2006, serving for 17 years.
+She was also appointed a Deputy Lieutenant of Surrey on 22 March of that year and Sheriff of the city of Kingston upon Hull since 2013.
 She is the longest serving trustee of The Economist newspaper.

 Virginia Garnett married Peter Bottomley in 1967, after the birth of their eldest child; he was an MP from 1975 until 2024.

 During her time in Prime Minister John Major's cabinet, the satirical puppet show Spitting Image often portrayed Major as having an unrequited crush on Bottomley.

 Bottomley's family includes many figures in politics and public life.
 Her brother, Christopher Garnett, was the chief executive of train operating company GNER.
 Her aunt Pauline married Roland Hunt (who is not connected to Sir Nicholas Hunt, father of Jeremy Hunt who succeeded her as MP).

 Her cousins include Peter Jay (the former British Ambassador to the United States and son-in-law to James Callaghan), and Lord Hunt of Chesterton (father of historian and former Labour MP Tristram Hunt).

-More distant relatives include Lord Oakeshott of Seagrove Bay and Baron Jay of Ewelme (former FCO PUSS and British Ambassador to France).
+More distant connections include Lord Oakeshott of Seagrove Bay and Baron Jay of Ewelme (former FCO PUSS and British Ambassador to France).

 Julia Cleverdon married Bottomley's late father, John.
-Her husband's niece is Kitty Ussher (a former Labour minister).
+Her husband's niece is Baroness Ussher Kitty Ussher (a former Labour minister).